What Services and Programs does Northwest Access Fund offer?

 How much can participants save and receive in matching funds?

-Can the IDA be combined with a low-interest Assistive Technology Loan or a Business Loan from the Washington Access Fund?
+Can the IDA be combined with a low-interest Assistive Technology Loan or a Business Loan from Northwest Access Fund?

 Participants also are eligible to apply for a low-interest loan from Northwest Access Fund.
 Participation in an IDA savings program does not guarantee loan approval.
 However, if approved, the loan can be combined with IDA savings and match to purchase needed equipment.